UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/integers.rst

 	j = 0x64
 	k = 0b01100100

+All of these represent exactly the same thing, they are just different ways of entering it into the computer.

 When working with hex numbers, the letters can be either upper or lower case.

 All of these store exactly the same thing in memory, they are just different ways of entering the same number.
 Sometimes using one form is simpler than using another, and you can switch between them to use whichever is simplest.